xavierwoo/MCDSSolver/README.md

 #A Minimum Connected Dominating Set Problem solver

-This is the source code of the algorithm proposed in paper:
+This is the source code of the algorithm proposed in the paper:

-Restricted swap-based neighborhood search for the minimum connected dominating set problem
+Restricted swap-based neighbourhood search for the minimum connected dominating set problem

 10.1002/net.21728